Things to Do in Guerrero

 The ritual begins with a prayer at the shrine to La Virgen de Guadalupe, carved into the cliff-top platform.
 Then, the divers carefully calculate when their target will have enough water to soften their fall.
 Finally, they leap.
 First in the afternoon, and as the sun sets, again.
 The final dive of the night plunges past torches into a sea of fire (lit with flaming gasoline), no easy feat.

-The heart of any Spanish Colonial city is the central plaza, or Zócalo, and the ancient port town of Acapulco - despite its several modern facelifts - is no exception.
-The swirl of activity, the live music on weekends, the vendors selling every sort of cheap (and some very nice) souvenirs are all here, mixing and mingling with tourists and locals relaxing in the shade.
+The heart of any Spanish Colonial city is the central plaza, or Zócalo, and the ancient Mexican port town of Acapulco—despite its modern facelifts—is no exception.
+The constant swirl of activity, live music on weekends, and vendors selling every sort of souvenir are all here, mixing and mingling with tourists and locals relaxing in the shade during the day.

 More Things to Do in Guerrero

 Magic World Aquatic Park is packed with splashy entertainment perfect for the whole family.
 With the action centered around a pirate ship and seven slides descending into a wading pool, children can embrace the fantasyland experience while the rest of the family enjoys a lazy river, a wave pool, and drinks.